Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: The Fault-Tolerant Architecture

 \subsection{Magic State Factory}

 The MSF is a module of the fault-tolerant architecture dedicated to the production of high-fidelity magic states required to implement the $\pi/8$ rotation gates.
 Magic states are initially prepared using physical operations in a \textit{magic state preparation unit}.
 As these are highly error-prone states that most likely have fidelities below those required for fault tolerance, rounds of magic state distillation are performed using \textit{magic state distillation units}, where the magic states at one particular level are consumed to create higher-fidelity magic states.
-Once ready, the magic states distilled are expanded to a larger code distance, if required, in \textit{magic state growth units}, and transferred to a distillation unit in the next level.
+Once ready, the magic states distilled are transferred to a distillation unit in the next level where they are expanded to a larger code distance, if required, in \textit{magic state growth units}.
 When magic states reach the required fidelity, the distillation process has been completed and the magic states created at the highest distillation level are sent to the core processor to be consumed when performing the $\pi/8$ rotation gates. \Cref{fig:magic_state_factory} shows an example of the architecture described.

 The entire process of magic state distillation is a logical protocol that enables the consumption of lower-fidelity magic states to produce a smaller number of higher-fidelity magic states with some probability of success.
 There are several such protocols with varying trade-offs between them, such as length, the amount of increase in fidelity, the number of required input magic states, and the number of output magic states~\citep{bravyi2012magic,meier2012magicstatedistillationfourqubitcode,fowler2019lowoverheadquantumcomputation}.
 However, most known protocols are created using specific error correction or detection protocols in order to reduce the probability of specific types of errors.